flavorjones/calendar-assistant/README.md

 Practing Readme-Driven-Development (RDD), some features I'd like to build are:

-- create all-day (non-busy) events indicating where in the world I am
 - create variations on 1:1s
   - every N weeks for 30 minutes
   - every N weeks alternating 30 and 60 minutes